BergQuester/v8tr.github.io/_posts/2018-10-01-multiple-inheritance-swift.md

 {% endhighlight %}

-The above situation can be referred to as a *Classic Diamond Problem*.
+The above situation can be referred to as a *Diamond Problem*.
 The next shortened case is also valid for Swift:

 <p align="center">
     <a href="{{ "/img/diamond-problem-truncated.svg" | absolute_url }}">